 Portobello mushrooms are mild and large, making them ideal as a meat substitute or for stuffing.
 The mushroom may be the star of this dish but the cheese and herbs transform them into an Italian dream.

-- Extra-virgin olive oil: EVOO gets a lot of attention in this dish.
+- Extra virgin olive oil: EVOO gets a lot of attention in this dish.
 It’s in the stuffing and generously coats the portobellos.
 Use a full-bodied but smooth variety, like our Italian Nocellara.

-- Spinach: You could substitute spinach for any of your favorite greens.
+- Spinach: You could substitute spinach for any of your favorite cooking greens.
 But, I’m a fan of how the bittersweet notes of the baby spinach complement the earthiness of the mushrooms.

 How to Make Stuffed Portobello Mushrooms